pivotal-topher-bullock/concourse-workshop/labs/04-modularize-tasks.md

 - name: unit-test
   public: true
   plan:
-  - get: git-assets
+  - get: concourse-workshop
     trigger: true
   - task: mvn-test
-    file: git-assets/ci/tasks/mvn-test.yml
+    file: concourse-workshop/ci/tasks/mvn-test.yml
 - name: deploy
   public: true
   plan:
-  - get: git-assets
+  - get: concourse-workshop
     trigger: true
-    passed:
+    passed: [unit-test]
-      - unit-test
   - task: mvn-package
-    file: git-assets/ci/tasks/mvn-package.yml
+    file: concourse-workshop/ci/tasks/mvn-package.yml
 ```

-.
 Update your concourse pipeline with the set-pipeline command.
 Remember, your pipeline.yml file is now in a different location:
-+
-[source,bash]

 ```
 $ fly -t gcp set-pipeline -p pipeline-<LASTNAME> -c ci/pipeline.yml
 ```

-.
-You'll note your pipeline now steps (or jobs).
-1) Unit test your code and 2) Package/Deploy your code.
-Step #2 will only kickoff if Step #1 is successful
+You'll note your pipeline now has two steps

-.
+1. Unit test your code
+2. Package/Deploy your code.

+Due to the `passed: [unit-test]` constraint on the `deploy` job's `get:` step, only versions of the `concourse-workshop` repo that have passed ( and succeeded ) through the `unit-test` job will continue along the pipeline.

 Our last step is to check all our new pipeline code into git.
 This should be everything in the ci folder.
 Once we commit our build is automatically triggered:
-+
-[source,bash]

 ```
 $ git add ci/pipeline.yml ci/tasks